ccarpita/react-observer-mixin/README.md

 state setters which are compatible with React invariants and are suitable for use in one-time event handlers.

-This module has no runtime dependencies and weighs <4kb when minified.
+This module has no runtime dependencies and weighs in at ~1.3kB minified.

 # Why does this exist?